 Interest rate changes can be sudden and unpredictable, and are influenced by a number of factors, including government policy, monetary policy, inflation expectations, perceptions of risk, and supply of and demand for bonds.
 Changes in government or central bank policy, including changes in tax policy or changes in a central bank's implementation of specific policy goals, may have a substantial impact on interest rates.
-There can be no guarantee that any particular government or central bank policy will be continued, discontinued or changed, nor that any such policy will have the desired effect on interest rates.
+There can be no quarantee that any particular government or central bank policy will be continued, discontinued or changed, nor that any such policy will have the desired effect on interest rates.
 Debt securities generally tend to lose market value when interest rates rise and increase in value when interest rates fall.
 A rise in interest rates also has the potential to cause investors to rapidly sell fixed income securities.
 A substantial increase in interest rates may also have an adverse impact on the liquidity of a debt security, especially those with longer maturities or durations.
 Securities with longer maturities or durations or lower coupons or that make little (or no) interest payments before maturity tend to be more sensitive to interest rate changes.
-During low interest rate environments, the risk that interest rates will rise is increased.
-Such increases may expose fixed income markets to heightened volatility and reduced liquidity for certain fixed income investments, particularly those with longer maturities.
-In addition, low interest rate environments may prevent a debt fund from paying expenses out of its assets if its earned income is insufficient to cover expenses.